ChromeBookPlayer/Tips/README.md

 # Tips
-Give me tips and useful help about github
+Give me tips and useful help about github.
+And possibly help me with stuff.